 Update the hero image(s) on your website

-The hero image is the image you see at the top of your webpage.
+The hero image is the image you may see at the top of a website’s page.
 When someone lands on your site, it’s generally the first image they’ll see and can make quite a statement to the visitor.
 If you’re looking to make a big impact with not-too-much effort, switching up the hero image on your page can be your quick win.
 Whether you’re taking new brand photography or want to swap in a new stock photo, a new image can change the entire aesthetic of the page.

 Update your social media graphics templates